dimarudik/bublik/README.md

 ### Create CTID chunks

-To begin the transferring of data from source to target you should prepare the CTID table fulfilled by info of chunks
+To begin the transferring of data from source to target Bublik prepares the CTID table at the source side

 ```
 create table if not exists public.ctid_chunks (